manga109/manga109-demos/README.md

 This repository is a collection of demo codes for the [Manga109 dataset](http://www.manga109.org/en/).

+Manga109 is the largest dataset for manga (Japanese comic) images, that is made publicly available for academic research purposes with proper copyright notation.

+To download images/annotations of Manga109, please visit [this website](http://www.manga109.org/en/download.html) and send an application via the form.
+You will then receive a password for downloading the images (109 titles of manga as jpeg files) and their annotations (bounding box coordinates of face, body, frame, and speech balloon with texts, in the form of XML).

+Please see [manga109api](https://github.com/manga109/manga109api) as well when using the dataset.

 ## Contents

 - Annotation visualization demo - `./visualization`